bjester/project-leda/README.md

 Primary Issues:
 - Real-time, temperature controlled clock needed by RPi for accurate time stamping data and in case of power cycle
+- If using GPS as an rtc, then must ensure that the GPS is shielded from the third-party telemetry module